Kriss-Nevile/Extended-LTNC/README.md

 The Randomness Trade-off:
 Randomness was the biggest contrast between the two.
 In OOP, it was effortless—just let a shared random generator evolve naturally.
 In FP, staying pure meant explicitly threading seeds through functions.
 It required explcit handling, but the payoff was perfect reproducibility and isolation.

  In the end, I’d pick OOP for its flexibility and simply because i'm more familiar with imperative style programming.
-But if the goal is mathematical clarity and to be less error prone, FP is a good choice.
+But if the goal is clarity and to be less error prone, FP is a good choice.
 Both paradigms offer different advatages.

 ## Output Files